 Another old face returning in Pokémon Scarlet is Eelektross.
 On the surface, it looks like a fairly decent, third-stage Electric type.
 One look at our Pokémon type chart will show you that Electric-types should have just one weakness to Ground, however, Eelektross is rather special – thanks to its ability Levitate, which makes Ground moves ineffective, it technically has zero type weaknesses.
 If you want a zappy Electric Pokémon on your team, there’s a good reason to pick Eelektross.

 Another exclusive to Pokémon Scarlet is Armarouge.
-While it doesn’t possess chart-topping overall stats, Armarouge’s high special attack stat and its access to loads of powerful Fire and Psychic-type special moves makes it a scary opponent to face.
+While it doesn’t possess chart-topping overall stats, Armarouge’s high special attack stat and its access to loads of powerful Fire and Psychic-type special moves make it a scary opponent to face.

-Our final entry looks like it shouldn’t be anywhere near a best Pokémon list, but Flamigo is a surprisingly good ‘mon to have on your team.
+Our next entry looks like it shouldn’t be anywhere near a best Pokémon list, but Flamigo is a surprisingly good ‘mon to have on your team.
 Found extremely early in the game despite boasting decent attack and speed stats, Flamigo’s party trick is its Scrappy ability, which allows its Fighting and Normal-type moves to hit Ghost-types which are usually immune to those attacks.
 Pick this feathery fighter up early on and enjoy a super strong Pokémon.